Railroaders played in the old Kitty

 League which was founded in 1903.
 The League played

 baseball at the Class D level from 1903 to 1955.
 In 2005 the

 Fulton Railroaders were reborn within a new K.I.T.
 League after

 50 years.
 The Railroaders played with the new KIT League through

 2010.
 In 2011, the Railroaders joined the Ohio

 Valley League.
-Teams for 2014 are from Fulton KY, Owensboro KY,
+OVL Teams for 2015 are from Fulton KY, Owensboro KY,

 Madisonville KY, Hopkinsville KY and Dubois County IN.

-series beginning July 23.
+series beginning in late July.
 Major League rules and guidelines will be followed and all umpires are NCAA

 certified.
-We are a collegiate wooden bat league.
+The OVL is a collegiate wooden bat league.